SiFTW/norrisEtAl/Figure2/Fig2ReadMe.md

 Panels B, C and E were generated using data from simulations using the multi-scale model.

-This dockerMultiscaleModel folder contains a Dockerfile and a link to instructions to load a docker image that includes eveything required to run the multiscale model.
+The dockerMultiscaleModel folder contains a Dockerfile and a link to instructions to load a docker image that includes eveything required to run the multiscale model.

 Further instructions for running the model are included as comments in sections of the jupyter notebook file runMultiscaleModel.ipynb